Start Exploring

 Why choose Ethiopia for your next luxury adventure?

 Ethiopia is one of Africa’s most captivating destinations, offering an extraordinary mix of history, culture, and landscapes that will leave even the most seasoned travellers in awe.
-After my first Ethiopia holidiy many years ago, I returned home full of wonder – and admittedly, a little overwhelmed!
+After my first Ethiopia holiday many years ago, I returned home full of wonder – and admittedly, a little overwhelmed!
 With every subsequent trip, the country continues to surprise me, revealing yet more layers of its beauty and complexity.
 The truth is, you simply can’t experience all that Ethiopia has to offer in one trip.
 It’s not a place to ‘tick off the list’ in a week; it’s a destination that will keep drawing you back!

 To help you plan your journey, I’ve compiled a guide to some of Ethiopia’s most fascinating destinations, focusing on unforgettable experiences and the sights you simply can’t miss.